 The lightfastness test in these standards is based on the performance of a 40% reflectance tint of color.
 This means the color is mixed with white or white from the substrate in the case of watercolor paint.
 The subcommittee began testing generic pigments in generic formulations.
 Those that exhibited little change (less than 4Δ for a lightfastness rating of I) after exposure to both natural and artificial light were included in a table in the appendix in each standard.

 Based on the tables in the appendix of the particular standard, the lightfastness rating of a specific pigment (or a mixture of pigments) is then printed by the individual manufacturer on their paint label.
 Manufacturers typically do not test their paint for lightfastness but rely on the table in the appendix of the standard.
-To bring color to market, the manufacturer purchases pigment from suppliers then looks the pigment up in the table and prints its corresponding ASTM lightfastness rating, i.e., I, II, III, IV, etc.
+To bring color to market, the manufacturer purchases pigment from suppliers and then looks it up on the table.
+It prints its corresponding ASTM lightfastness rating, i.e., I, II, III, IV, etc.

 For the first time in history, the artists’ materials industry believed it had a “safe list” of lightfast pigments for oil, acrylic, watercolor, and gouache paint.
 It was an excellent time for paint making.
 But the euphoria did not last.
 The method used to test these pigments recently came into doubt as some pigments in the tables were re-tested and, to everyone’s surprise, failed the test.